YipengHu/MPHY0030/README.md

 ## *Legacy materials
 The [`legacy`](./tutorials/legacy/) folder contains several tutorials used in previous years for expanding knowledge of the students who are interested in.
-For example:

-### 3DSlicer: Open-Source Medical Image Computing
-by Zachary Baum
-The demo for guest lecture "Use existing open-source for visualizations in Jupyter Notebooks" [Tutorial][3d_slicer_jupyter]

-[3d_slicer_jupyter]: ./tutorials/legacy/3d_slicer_jupyter/readme.md

-### Parallel computing using PyTorch
-by Qianye Yang
-The demo for guest lecture "Parallel computing using PyTorch"
-[Tutorial][pytorch_parallel_computing]

-[pytorch_parallel_computing]: ./tutorials/legacy/pytorch_parallel_computing/readme.md

-### Spatial transformations
-by Adria Casamitjana
-The demo for guest lecture "Spatial transformations and resampling"
-[Tutorial][spatial_transformations]

-[spatial_transformations]: ./tutorials/legacy/spatial_transformations/readme.md